Patternslib/Patterns/src/pat/modal/documentation.md

 ## Description

-Panels, perhaps better (but incorrectly) known as dialogs or popups, can be created using standard links or buttons with the `pat-modal` class.
+Modal panels, also known as modal dialogs or popups, can be created using standard links or buttons with the `pat-modal` class.
+A modal panel is a panel that requires users to interact with it before they can return to the application behind it.

 ## Documentation

 A basic modal example: